 10. No ornamentations or decorative motifs

-1. Modern craftsman house possesses an open floor plan living that allows a smooth flow between the various zones in the house.
-Whereas the traditional craftsman homes followed a practical floor plan with fewer walls to partition.
+1. The house has an open floor plan living that allows a smooth flow between the various zones.
+At the same time, the traditional craftsman homes followed a practical floor plan with fewer walls to partition.

 2. Back in the 1900s, it was a much cheaper concept to build lower ceilings that were easy to maintain and build, but in the present era, these traditional ceilings are being replaced with modernized high ceilings with exposed beams.